 In IFU mode, the only important parameter the user has to choose is the wavelength that is placed and kept fixed at the centre of the IFU during observations.
+See section 2.2.2 for indications about the effects of this wavelength choice on the spectrum flux depending on the orders.

-In both observing modes, one of the detector readout modes given in section 2.2.2 can be selected for the UVB and the VIS arm independently.
-The readout mode is fixed for the NIR arm
+In both observing modes, one of the detector readout modes given in section 2.2.3 and 2.2.4 can be selected for the UVB and the VIS arm independently.
+The readout mode is fixed for the NIR arm.